 Ongoing ~ CONSERVATION: A newly formed committee looks to identify available watershed parcels which contribute to the benefit and health of Manchaug Pond.
 Donations, grants, partnerships and special needs and priorities are explored and identified.

 2015 ~ PRIVATE FOUNDATION GRANT: Secured $2,000 in funding for the purchase of landscape maintenance equipment for use in the upkeep of our conservation properties.

-2013 ~ BEATON FARM ACQUISITION: 100 acres of prime watershed property saved from development as part of a Chapter 61 acquisition with the town of Sutton.
-The MPF successfully purchased the Beaton Farm property located in Sutton and Douglas preserving forests, fields and farm including 875 ft of forested shoreline, two ponds, springs and streams, wetlands and a vernal pool, as well as the home, barns and working horse stable and arena with a scenic roadside overlook to Manchaug Pond.
+2013 ~ MANCHAUG POND OVERLOOK/BEATON FARM ACQUISITION: 100 acres of prime watershed property saved from development as part of a Chapter 61 acquisition with the town of Sutton and purchase from the owner.
+The MPF successfully purchased the Beaton Farm property located in Sutton (75 acres) and Douglas (25 acres) preserving forests, fields and farm including 875 ft of forested shoreline, two ponds, springs and streams, wetlands and a vernal pool, as well as the home, barns and working horse stable and arena with a scenic roadside overlook to Manchaug Pond.
 This acquisition does much to protect the water sources in the western hillside abutting the lake.